ns1017/a_shoppro/README.md

 - Some demo data will be overwritten on edit due to auto vin decoding
 - Kanban is not interactive on mobile

-Planned improvements:
+Planned improvements (in order):
 - Polish mobile UI
+- Implement richer reports (CSV export) and scheduled backups. (reports tab) **Ideally want to put out a full product in the next month, meaning all tabs are finished.
+- Low part availability alert(s)
+- Add activity logs to track who changed job status when.
 - Autofill for common jobs (can vary between shops)
-- Low part availability alert(s)
 - Use PostgreSQL for production: change `DATABASES` in `autoshop/settings.py` and install PostgreSQL server.
-- Add activity logs to track who changed job status when.
-- Implement richer reports (CSV export) and scheduled backups. (reports tab)

 ## Manual Way